CIOs need to play different role effortlessly, as a change agent, a strategist, a talent master and a tactical IT manager.

 3. Intrapreneur’s Attitude & Aptitude

-At digital era, CIOs need to be more as “glue” than “guru”, as knowledge life cycle is shortened due to the business and technology dynamic, and it takes entrepreneur’s attitude and aptitude to run IT as a business, doing more with innovation.
+At the digital era, CIOs need to be more as “glue” than “guru”, as knowledge life cycle is shortened due to the business and technology dynamic, and it takes entrepreneur’s attitude and aptitude to run IT as a business, doing more with innovation.

 - Value Creator: Two values that IT generates are Core Asset Value (Software, Hardware, etc.) and vitally important Value-In-Use which most overlook.
 The business leader type CIOs could harness the former with dynamic control over IT investments maximizing operating ratios and improvements.
 Then they could find easier in the latter the places where IT and business units intersect to examine where levers to utilize Value-In-Use would work best for company leverage.